Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/HLS/README.md

 Throughput = (Samples transferred) / processing time
            = (MAT_ROWS x MAT_COLS x Iterations) / processing time
            = (32 x 64 x 16) / 123.02 us
-           = 266.363 x 2 (Since we have two kernels namely rowise_fft and colwise_fft, we're multiplying the Throughput with factor 2)
+           = 266.363 x 2 (Since we have two kernels namely rowise_fft and colwise_fft, we are multiplying the Throughput with factor 2)
            = 532.72 MSamples/s
-           = 532.72 x 4 MB/s (As each sample is 4bytes)
+           = 532.72 x 4 MB/s (As each sample is 4 bytes)
            = 2130.905 MB/s
 ```